01 of 02

 - Connect the power wires to the receptacle (white to white/black to black) or the phone/data wires to the appropriate jacks;

-- Close bottom of tube and secure wire clamp;
+- Close bottom of the tube and secure wire clamp;

 - Fasten the cover plate to the floor.